 As with any medical condition, there are various myths and misconceptions that develop and can confuse those seeking advice or treatment.
-It is normally assumed that a baby’s flat head will correct itself.
-This is a misconception, as flat head syndrome differs from case to case, so to does the likelihood of the misshapen head correcting itself without treatment.
+It is normally assumed that a baby’s flat head will correct itself, but this is a misconception as flat head syndrome differs from case to case, so to does the likelihood of the misshapen head correcting itself without treatment.
 This post will address some of the common myths surrounding Flat Head Syndrome, to help parents decide on the next steps for their baby.

 Some babies develop flat head syndrome and one of the most common of these is Plagiocephaly, which involves the flattening of one side of the head.
 This is as a result of pressure being applied to one area of the head during early infancy or in the womb.
 A baby’s skull has not fully developed during the first few months of life with the plates within the skull being quite soft and malleable.
 This makes the head soft and able to unintentionally change in shape in the early weeks of life.